 I hope this article serves as a wake-up call for you.
 If it strikes a chord, do this exercise:

-Close your eyes and imagine that you have just a few years to live.
-What would you with your time?
+Close your eyes and imagine that you have just four years to live.
+What would you do with your time?

 Some people say, "Live this day as if it's your last."
 That's poetic but it's stupid advice.
 If I knew an asteroid will destroy us tomorrow, I would certainly not be writing this article right now.